 You can also use Paternoster rigs to present 2 chunks or strip bats like squid, and pilchards.
 Having an interchangeable sinker at the bottom allows you to get ample casting distance.

-Mt Martha rocks is also a great spot for kayak fishing and small runabout boats.
+You will want to use an ultralight fishing combo for small species such as garfish, leather jackets and whiting.
+Ideally, a 1-3 or 2-4 kilo fishing rod with a 1000, 2000 or 2500 size reel spooled with light line.
+Then use small, long-shank hooks and small baits, as these fish have small mouths.
+Good baits for these species include small pieces of pilchards, prawns, silverfish, and maggots.
+These can be suspended from a float or a light running sinker rig.
+Mt Martha Rocks is also great for kayak fishing and small runabout boats.
 Here you can catch good volumes of squid and garfish quickly.
-Especially if you anchor and berley up an isolated area.
-If you are new to fishing and not sure where to begin then perhaps go with a general-purpose fishing rod combo that will allow you to target multiple species at once.
+Especially if you anchor and berley up an isolated area, if you are new to fishing and not sure where to begin, then perhaps go with a general-purpose fishing rod combo that will allow you to target multiple species at once.
 This might be a 3-5 kilo fishing rod coupled with a 3000 size reel spooled with 8-pound line.
-You’re most likely to catch many small pinkies, whiting, garfish, leather jackets, and flathead so you don’t need to fish too heavily but need to be prepared for the odd large snapper.
-If you are specifically targeting garfish, whiting and leather jackets then consider using small hooks as these species have small mouths and using small hooks such as a size 12 long shank will increase your catch rates.
-We would also recommend berleying the area you are fishing which is a great way to attract garfish and whiting.
+You’re most likely to catch many small pinkies, whiting, garfish, leather jackets, and flathead, so you don’t need to fish too heavily, but you must be prepared for the odd large snapper.
+If you specifically target garfish, whiting, and leather jackets, consider using small hooks, as these species have small mouths.
+Small hooks, such as a size 12 long shank, will increase your catch rates.
+We would also recommend berleying the area you are fishing, which is a great way to attract garfish and whiting.
 You can buy premade berley or make your own using breadcrumbs and tuna oil.

 Recommended baits Mt Martha

-At this location, we would highly recommend the baits suggested below.
-There are several ways to present baits including a running sinker rig, paternoster rig, or dropper rig.
-The rig and sinker choice will be dependent on the species you are targeting and the conditions such as wind and tidal strength.
+At this location, we highly recommend the baits suggested below.
+There are several ways to present baits, including a running sinker rig, paternoster rig, or dropper rig.
+The rig and sinker choice will depend on the species you are targeting and conditions such as wind and tidal strength.

 - Squid